-Second Career is a cost-sharing grant provided on the basis of need; therefore, applicants may be required to contribute to their training or education.
+Second Career is a cost-sharing grant provided on the basis of need; applicants may be required to financially contribute to their training or education.

-Second Career may cover such things as: tuition, books, transportation and basic living allowance.
-Additional support may be available to accommodate the needs of people with disabilities, dependent care, costs of living away from home and academic upgrading or ESL.
+Second Career may cover such costs as: tuition, textbooks, transportation and basic living allowance.
+Additional support may be available to accommodate the needs of individuals with disabilities, dependent care, costs of living away from home and Academic Upgrading or ESL.